GaneshBanerkar/Python-Lambda-Packages/README.md

 Currently include support for:
 .pymysql - python

-The project can be used by any python lambda project.
+This library can be used by any python lambda project.

 Installation